prrao87/patent-classification/README.md

 $ python3 -m spacy download en_core_web_sm
 ```
 This provides the standard (small) spaCy's English language model for downstream lemmatization, explained below.

+### Download and place a file of stopwords
+For stopword removal (to train a linear model), we need a stopwords file.
+The [NLTK English stopword list](https://gist.github.com/sebleier/554280) is downloaded to the file `stopwords.txt`, placed at the root level of this repo.

 ## Preprocessing
 The preprocessing script requires that an unzipped raw XML file (with information on hundreds of patents) exists in the `raw_data/` directory.
 As an example, the following file is [downloaded from the source](https://bulkdata.uspto.gov/data/patent/grant/redbook/2020/I20200107.tar), uncompressed, and stored in the below path in XML format: